sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 # Introduction
 The scope of this document is to provide the requirements and a high-level design proposal for Sonic dockers management using Kubernetes.

-The existing mode, which we term as '**Legacy mode**' has all container images burned in the image.
-The systemd manages the features and use docker to start/stop the approprite containers.
+The existing mode, which we term as '**Legacy mode**' has all container images burned in the image and the systemd manages the features.
+Under the hood, the systemctl service calls feature specific scripts for start/stop/wait.
+These scripts use docker to start/stop/wait the approprite containers.
 With this proposal, we extend container images to kubernetes-support, where the image could be downloaded from external repositaries.
 The external Kubernetes masters could be used to deploy container image updates at a massive scale, through manifests.

 # Requirements
 The following are the high level requirements to meet.